Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 ### Stable ABI: `abi3`

-The guarantee that items in the limited C API will never go away enables a different kind of _forward-compatible_ ABI.
+The guarantee that items in the stable ABI will never go away enables a different kind of _forward-compatible_ build.
 You can build binaries using the limited API as it was defined in, say, Python 3.10.
 Because of the stability guarantees provided by the stable subset of the CPython ABI, you can rely on the fact future Python versions will be able to import your binary: all the symbols it needs from the CPython ABI should still be there.
+The stable ABI pays off in the Conda ecosystem just as much as in the PyPI ecosystem, as [covered on the Quansight blog](https://labs.quansight.org/blog/conda-abi3) in 2025.

 There is one major problem with this scheme: `abi3` as it was originally defined shared a detail with the version-specific ABI: the layout of the `PyObject` struct is exposed.